GCE A Level English Literature

 For further information and exemplar question papers see the WJEC website.

 A successful English Literature student will enjoy reading a range of genres and be prepared to read independently for homework, prepare notes on sections studied and discuss findings in class.
 Collating support material from websites and study guides will help develop an understanding of the socio/historical contexts in which texts were produced.

 The English Literature course provides students with a wide range of skills which will help to prepare them for progression into Higher Education.
 The course is also useful for a wide range of careers including: journalism, teaching and law and is considered a facilitating subject by all Universities.

 How to Apply:

 The Application Process begins in February of each year.
-Please contact the Sixth Form Administrator for further information or to request an application form.
+Please contact Debbie Chick, Sixth Form Support for further information or to request an application form.